 I am not willing to compromise on this.

 Currently, for just $89, you can log into your PRO Account and download every template in our store.

-That’s a valuable designer resource which would otherwise not exist as it does today – free of limits, low priced and incredible value.
+That’s a valuable designer resource that would otherwise not exist as it does today – free of limits, low priced, and incredible value.